Professor Eva Lloyd

 Department of Early Childhood & Education , School of Childhood and Social Care

-Eva Lloyd OBE is Professor of Early Childhood in the School of Childhood and Social Care and the Director of International Centre for the Study of the Mixed Economy of Childcare (ICMEC).
+Eva Lloyd OBE is Professor of Early Childhood in the School of Childhood and Social Care and the Director of the International Centre for the Study of the Mixed Economy of Childcare (ICMEC).
 Eva's research focuses on the marketisation and privatisation of childcare and its relation to child poverty and social exclusion.

 Qualifications